Kalaitzo/FlyMonitoring/README.md

 <h2>Requirements</h2>

-You can either use this application by installing Node-RED and accessing the website at the link presented below or by also installing Deno, cloning this repository and running the code locally
+You can either use this application by installing Node-RED and accessing the website at the link presented below or by also installing Deno, downloading the source code and running the code locally

 <ul>